Brisket is the heavenly king of smoked meats. It is one of the most smoked foods on the planet.

-Is Brisket A Good Cut Of Meat?
+Is Brisket a Good Cut of Meat?

 Though tougher cuts of meat often get a bad reputation, brisket is an excellent cut of meat.
 Brisket simply requires a little bit of extra work.

 This process allows the connective tissues or collagen to break down, leaving you with a tender cut of beef.

-What Is Brisket Labeled As In Grocery Stores?
+What Is Brisket Labeled as in Grocery Stores?

 You may also see the entire brisket labeled a packer brisket, whole packer brisket, or a packer cut brisket.

-Is Brisket The Same As Corned Beef?
+Is Brisket the Same as Corned Beef?

 Although brisket and corned beef are technically the same cut of beef, they are different.

 This brining and curing process is what makes corned beef ‘corned beef’ and is responsible for its color.

 What Does Brisket Taste Like?

 Barbequed or smoked briskets have a crispy, smoky, moist flavor.
 In contrast, a braised brisket has a big, bold, beefy, and fatty flavor and a stew-like texture.

-Is Brisket Better The Second Day?
+Is Brisket Better the Second Day?